Blue Cash Everyday vs Quicksilver: Which Is Actually Worth It?

 The verdict

-You spend $400+/month on groceries - 3% beats 1.5% flat on grocery-heavy months by a meaningful margin.
+You spend $400+/month on groceries, 3% beats 1.5% flat on grocery-heavy months by a meaningful margin.

-Apply at American Express →Your spending is diverse with no single dominant category - flat 1.5% on everything outperforms 3% on one category for balanced spenders.
+Apply at American Express →Your spending is diverse with no single dominant category, flat 1.5% on everything outperforms 3% on one category for balanced spenders.

-Blue Cash Everyday annual fee $0, APR 19.24-29.99% Variable, signup offer $200 statement credit after $2,000 in 6 months, terms as of 2026-05-03.
+Apply at Capital One →Blue Cash Everyday annual fee $0, APR 19.24-29.99% Variable, signup offer $200 statement credit after $2,000 in 6 months, terms as of 2026-05-03.
 Quicksilver annual fee $0, APR 19.74–29.74% Variable, signup offer $200 after $500 in 3 months, terms as of 2026-05-06.
 Verify current terms on the issuer's site before applying.
-We earn a referral fee on approved applications referred via Apply links, at no cost to you.
+Apply links go directly to the issuer; picksbycard is independent and does not earn a commission on card approvals.